Unipotent Ideals and Harish-Chandra Bimodules: Parabolic Induction of Hamiltonian quantizations

-\section{Parabolic Induction of Hamiltonian Quantizations}
+\chapter{Parabolic Induction of Hamiltonian quantizations}

 Let $G$ be a connected reductive algebraic group.
-In Section \ref{sec:unipotent}, we defined, for each $G$-equivariant nilpotent cover $\widetilde{\OO}$, a completely prime primitive ideal $I_0(\widetilde{\OO}) \subset U(\fg)$, Definition \ref{def:unipotentideals}, and a finite set of irreducible Harish-Chandra bimodules $\unip_{\widetilde{\OO}}(G)$, Definition \ref{def:unipotentbimods}.
-We proved that the set $\unip_{\widetilde{\OO}}(G)$ is in natural bijection with irreducible representations of the (finite) automorphism group of the maximal cover in the equivalence class $[\widetilde{\OO}]$, see Theorem \ref{thm:classificationbimods}, and that all bimodules in $\unip_{\widetilde{\OO}}(G)$ are, as $G$-representations, of the form conjectured by Vogan, see Proposition \ref{prop:Gtypes}.
-However, three properties of unipotent ideals and bimodules were left more or less unaddressed, namely: \begin{itemize} \item All unipotent bimodules are unitary. \item All unipotent ideals are maximal. \item All special unipotent bimodules are unipotent. \end{itemize} Compare to Desiderata (1),(3), and (6) from Section \ref{subsec:desiderata}.
-We will verify these properties in Sections \ref{sec:centralchars}-\ref{sec:unipbimod}.
-To do so, we will need a method for computing the infinitesimal characters of unipotent ideals.
-This method will be developed in Section \ref{sec:centralchars}.
-In this section, we establish some preliminary facts about filtered quantizations of nilpotent covers which are needed for these computations.
+In Chapter \ref{sec:unipotent}, we defined, for each $G$-equivariant nilpotent cover $\widetilde{\OO}$, a completely prime primitive ideal $I_0(\widetilde{\OO}) \subset U(\fg)$, Definition \ref{def:unipotentideals}, and a finite set of irreducible Harish-Chandra bimodules $\unip_{\widetilde{\OO}}(G)$, Definition \ref{def:unipotentbimods}.
+Recall that in Definition \ref{def:equivalencerelation} we have defined an equivalence relation on the set of nilpotent covers.

+We proved that the set $\unip_{\widetilde{\OO}}(G)$ is in natural bijection with irreducible representations of the (finite) automorphism group of the maximal cover in the equivalence class $[\widetilde{\OO}]$, see Theorem \ref{thm:classificationbimods}, and that all bimodules in $\unip_{\widetilde{\OO}}(G)$ are, as $G$-representations, of the form conjectured by Vogan {under the assumption that $I_0(\widetilde{\OO})$ is maximal}, see Proposition \ref{prop:Gtypes}.
+However, three properties of unipotent ideals and bimodules were left more or less unaddressed, namely: \begin{itemize} \item All unipotent bimodules are unitary. \item All unipotent ideals are maximal. \item All special unipotent bimodules are unipotent. \end{itemize} Compare to Desiderata (1), (3), and (6) from Section \ref{subsec:desiderata}.
+We will verify these properties {for classical groups} in Chapters \ref{sec:centralchars}-\ref{sec:unipbimod}.
+To do so, we will need a method for computing the infinitesimal character $\gamma_0(\widetilde{\OO}) \in \fh^*/W$ of a unipotent ideal $I_0(\widetilde{\OO})$.
+This method will be developed in Chapter \ref{sec:centralchars}.
+In this chapter, we establish some preliminary facts about filtered quantizations of nilpotent covers which are needed for these computations.